We’re living through particularly stressful times right now.

 Step 1: The fight-or-flight response

 Your sympathetic nervous system is activated, and the parasympathetic system withdraws.
 Your heart pumps faster and your blood vessels constrict to get you ready to engage in activity.
-Your body is essentially energizing you to deal with whatever you’re facing, from a sabre-tooth tiger to a presentation on Ulysses for English 110 (same diff).
+Your body is essentially energizing you to deal with whatever you’re facing, from a sabre-tooth tiger to an online presentation on Ulysses for English 110 (same diff).

 Step 2: Cortisol release